Wandalen/wTools/module/core/cli_fmt/docs/feature/002_cli_help_template.md

 **Conditional sections:** Options and Examples sections are omitted entirely when their content lists are empty, producing cleaner output for simple tools.

+**Usage line override:** When `usage_lines` is non-empty, each entry is emitted on its own indented line, replacing the default `"Usage: {binary} <command>"` emission.
+When `usage_lines` is empty the original single-line form is preserved — callers that do not set this field see no change.

+**Arguments section:** When `arguments` is non-empty, an `Arguments:` section is emitted after the header block (between the `Commands:` label and command group entries), using content-driven column padding.
+Empty vec omits the section entirely.

+**Option groups:** `option_groups` holds named sections rendered independently between Commands and the legacy `options` list.
+Each group computes column padding from its own entries only — longer entries in one group do not widen narrower groups.

+**Backward compatibility:** When `option_groups` is empty and `options` is non-empty, the legacy `Options:` section renders unchanged.
+When `option_groups` is non-empty, the `options` field is suppressed — callers using named groups replace the flat list entirely.
+Callers that set only `options` and leave `option_groups` empty are fully unaffected.

+**Non-exhaustive struct:** `CliHelpData` carries `#[non_exhaustive]`.
+Callers outside the crate cannot use struct expressions (exhaustive or struct update syntax); they must use `CliHelpData::default()` followed by field assignment.
+This is a compile-time enforcement of API extensibility.

-**Feature flag:** The `cli_help_template` feature flag enables this module.
+**Feature flag:** The `cli_help_template` feature flag enables this module (declared as `["std"]` dependency).
 Included in the default feature set when the crate is enabled.

 For complete type definitions, field defaults, and the rendering procedure, see [`api/002_help_api.md`](../api/002_help_api.md).